| |

 Shape the Bagels

 Poke a hole in the center of each and gently stretch into a ring.
-Place the shaped bagels on a parchment-lined baking sheet that’s been lightly greased.
-Cover them with a clean kitchen towel and let them rest for 30–60 minutes at room temperature.
+Place the shaped bagels on a parchment-lined baking sheet (I’ve found that it’s easier to cut them into squares for each bagel–that way they are easily transferable to the pot while we boil them).

 Prepare the Baking Soda Bath